OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:3

-He answered them, “I will also ask you a question.
-Tell me:
+He responded to them, “I will also ask you something.
+Let me know:

 ## Luke 20:4